Hands of a guy on laptop keyboard

 This two-speed approach could address the risks of the current one-speed ‘publish or perish’ race in the academic world.
 Such an approach has triggered publishing inflation as summariesed by a report published in Nature.
 In the most extreme cases, some researchers publish a new paper every five days, exacerbating the “publish or perish” culture to an absurd level.

-The inflation of publication has not increased quality of published work.
+The inflation of publications has increased the quantity and decreased the quality of published work.
 On the contrary, A high percentage of published research fails in subsequent replication attempts, undermining the foundation of scientific inquiry.
 According to recent research, less than half of the published research can be replicated in economic studies.

 Use multimedia to bring the magic of the written word closer to young people